-- If the RVG file cannot be converted in the image file format from the tool you are using, please capture the file with screen capture and share it.
+- If the RVG file cannot be converted into the image file format from the tool you are using, please capture the file with screen capture and share it.

-- DICOM and Revit External Group File are the driver software that are used to open rvg file(s).
+- DICOM and Revit External Group File are the driver software that is used to open rvg file(s).

 - No tools available above will work if the RVG file is damaged or corrupted or partially transferred.

 - You can try changing the file format from RVG to another format (s) and try opening in the image viewer software such as Paint, PhotoShop, or any other preview apps.
 (This option is not recommended.)

 - Kodak Digital Image Software is another tool that you can use to open the rvg file.